peterhinch/micropython-samples/rp2/RP2.md

 # 1. Nonblocking SPI master

-The module `spi_master` provides a class `SpiMaster` which uses DMA to perform fast SPI output.
-A typical use case is to transfer the contents of a frame buffer to a display as a background task.
-The following files are provided in the `spi` directory:
+The module `spi_master` provides a class `SpiMaster` which uses DMA to perform fast SPI I/O. A typical use case is to transfer the contents of a frame buffer to a display as a background task.
+The following files are provided in the `spi`
+directory:
 * `spi_master.py` The main module.
-* `master_test.py` Test script - requires a scope or LA to check SPI output.
+* `master_test.py` Test script - uses a loopback (MOSI linked to MISO) to verify the master.
 * `master_slave_test.py` Full test of master linked to slave, with the latter printing results.